Published:

 Step 1: Define your investment model & goals

-Your COA must reflect your specific strategy.
-A chart of accounts for real estate rental income business focusing on long-term holds will look different from a chart of accounts for real estate flipping business.
-For example, flippers track property purchases as inventory (Current Asset), whereas buy-and-hold investors track them as Fixed Assets.
+Your chart of accounts must reflect your specific rental management strategy.
+A chart of accounts for a real estate rental income business focused on long-term holds will differ from that of a real estate flipping business.
+For example, flippers track property purchases as inventory (Current Assets), whereas buy-and-hold investors track them as Fixed Assets.

 Step 2: Establish a scalable numbering system